-If an owner fails to correct HQS deficiencies by the time specified by the PHA, HUD requires the PHA to abate housing assistance payments no later than the first of the month following the specified correction period (including any approved extension) [24 CFR 985.3(f)].
+If an owner fails to correct HOS deficiencies by the time specified by the PHA, HUD requires the PHA to abate housing assistance payments no later than the first of the month following the specified correction period (including any approved extension) [24 CFR 985.3(f)].
 No retroactive payments will be made to the owner for the period of time the rent was abated.
 Owner rents are not abated as a result of HQS failures that are the family's responsibility.

-The PHA will make all HAP abatements effective the first day after the repairs were due (including any extension).
+The LMHA will make all HAP abatements effective the first day after the repairs were due (including any extension).

-The PHA will attempt to inspect abated units within 5 business days of the owner's notification that the work has been completed.
-Payment may resume effective on the day the unit passes inspection.
+The LMHA will attempt to inspect abated units within 5 business days of the owner's notification that the work has been completed.
+Payment may resume effective on the day the unit passes inspection or the date the owner or family certified that repairs were done